opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 1       Sadly, this was yet another case involving disputes between family members over property and money.
 In this case, the disputes were between a son and his parents.
 The disputes centred around various matters including a residential property of some 10,600 square feet, two office units, shares in a company and investments in bonds.

 2       The facts were ugly.
 In one incident, the father exposed himself to his son in the presence of his daughter-in-law and grandson.
 In another incident, the son called the police who arrested his father and mother for trespass and they spent a night in the lock-up.
-In her affidavit of evidence-in-chief (“AEIC”), the mother declared in no uncertain terms that “\[she does\] not have a son”;[\[note: 1\]](#Ftn_1) she repeated this during her oral testimony.
+In her affidavit of evidence-in-chief (“AEIC”), the mother declared in no uncertain terms that “\[she does\] not have a son”;[^1] she repeated this during her oral testimony.

 3       The present proceedings involved two actions which were consolidated – Suit 911 of 2016 (“Suit 911”) and Suit 139 of 2017 (“Suit 139”).